1988 Gibson ES-335 Dot, as made famous by . . . well, everyone!

 Deep Purple's Child In Time, with Richie Blackmore On An Original ES-335TD: If you thought Richie Blackmore was all about Strats, er, you'd be right . . .
 90% of the time.
 In the early days of Deep Purple, he was as often seen with an ES-335TD, one of the dot inlay ones from 1958 - 1961 - this one with a Bigsby.
 Apart from the ES-335, this clip is for pure personal indulgence.
 I remember spending hours listening to this when I was young.
 And for a song that clocks in at over 10 minutes, it's easy to understand how the hours just sped past.
 Rock out!

-Be the first to hire this timeless cherry bomb!
+Be the first to review this timeless cherry bomb!

 Number of Frets

 Bill Lawrence "The Original" HB-R & HB-L Humbuckers